aFernandez88/CryptoClustering/README.md

 Created a PCA model instance.
 Retrieved the explained variance.
 Found the Best Value for k Using the PCA Data.
 Visualized  the data using a scatter plot, hvPlot.
-Determined the Weights of Each Feature on each Principal Component by creating a dataframe and using the columns from the original scaled DataFrame as the index. - I was having trouoble with this part of the challenge and could not figure it out on time.
+Determined the Weights of Each Feature on each Principal Component by creating a dataframe and using the columns from the original scaled DataFrame as the index. - I was having trouble with this part of the challenge and could not figure it out on time.

 My resources:
 Past activities.